THE WARNING - Equipment

 See below a video of Dany receiving her first Spearfish from Rick Toone himself.

 Manson Guitars started business in the sixties, when the brothers Hugh and Andy Manson opened their guitar shop in Crowborough, Sussex in Great Britain.
 Nowadays, they are widely known for the guitars, they developed for and with Matt Bellamy from Muse, one of The Warning's biggest influences.
-The Matt Bellamy signature guitars feature characteristics of Fender guitars (Tele bodyshape, tonewoods, 25.5" scale, bolt-on neck-construction) and Gibson (humbucking pickups, Tune-o-Matic/Stoptail bridge construction.
+The Matt Bellamy signature guitars feature characteristics of Fender guitars (Tele bodyshape, tonewoods, 25.5" scale, bolt-on neck-construction) and Gibson (humbucking pickups, Tune-o-Matic/Stoptail bridge construction).
 Dany uses a MA-2 model, that also features an onboard Fuzz Factory effect and a Fernandes Sustaniac pickup.
-The latter is a pickup with a kind of reversible fuction.
-It cannot just only pick up string vibrations and transform them into electric signals, it can in reverse mode be fed by a battery to make the strings vibrate virtually endlessly, making the guitar sound like a violin played with a bow.
+The latter is a pickup with a kind of reversible function: It cannot just only pick up string vibrations and transform them into electric signals, in reverse mode it can be fed by a battery to make the strings vibrate virtually endlessly, making the guitar sound like a violin played with a bow.

 You can hear Dany use the Sustaniac in the intro of The End (Stars Always Seem to Fade) in the video below.